4 ways we unknowingly idolise our parents

 John 10:10 ESV I came that they may have life and have it abundantly.

-3. Our anti-role models
+3. Our counter-role models

 No one hates their own children or wishes to abuse or abandon them physically or emotionally.
 It is usually their past circumstances or pain that makes it difficult for them to love anyone well.
-Often, parents who turn into our anti-heroes haven’t received wholesome love in their own childhood in the first place.
+Often, parents who turn into our counter-heroes haven’t received wholesome love in their own childhood in the first place.

 People who do not know how to deal with their own toxic issues will, unfortunately, leak their pain to their own children.
-Anti-hero parents are usually emotionally “handicapped”, unable to take on full parenting responsibilities.
+Counter-hero parents are usually emotionally “handicapped”, unable to take on full parenting responsibilities.
 This is how distorted parent roles unintentionally come about at home.
 Some examples include:

 - Anxious parents